swezinlinn/Movies/README.md

 3. Use case combines data from Album and Photo Repositories.
 4. Each Repository returns data from a Data Source (Cached or Remote).
 5. Information flows back to the UI where we display the list of posts.

-### Scenario
-Used https://jsonplaceholder.typicode.com/ as a public api to generate fake data for testing

-At a glance:

-- Created a list of Album
-- In the Item of each Album, showed Album name.
-- When user taps on Album, new page will be shown which includes list of photos.
-- when user taps on photo, show image bigger through transition.
-- Were Written tests to completely cover Exceptions/Expectations
-- And:
-    - Supported orientation change
-    - Supported offline mode